-Aires Libres, Montréal’s eco-artistic happening of the year, is a pedestrian haven on Sainte-Catherine Street East in the Village (between Berri and Papineau) from May 16 to September 3, complete with art installations, street performers, and patios as far as the eye can see.
+Aires Libres, Montréal’s eco-artistic happening of the year, is a pedestrian haven on Sainte-Catherine Street East in the Village (between Berri and Papineau) complete with art installations, street performers, and patios as far as the eye can see.

 Saint-Paul Street East in Old Montréal

-Until September 25, Saint-Paul Street East in Old Montréal (between Marché Bonsecours Street and Saint-Laurent Boulevard) is, for the most part, sans automobile (motorized vehicles are permitted only between 11 p.m. and 5 a.m.).
+Saint-Paul Street East in Old Montréal (between Marché Bonsecours Street and Saint-Laurent Boulevard) is, for the most part, sans automobile (motorized vehicles are permitted only between 11 p.m. and 5 a.m.) from May to late September.
 Specialty boutiques, art galleries, cafés, and restaurants line this charming cobblestone thoroughfare.

 Place Jacques-Cartier in Old Montréal